Towards Mitigating Architecture Overfitting on Distilled Datasets: Related Works

 \section{Related Works}

-\textbf{Dataset Distillation:} The goal of dataset distillation is to learn a smaller set of training samples (i.e. distilled dataset) that preserves essential information of the original large dataset so that the model trained on this small dataset performs similarly to that trained on the original large dataset.
+\textbf{Dataset Distillation:} The goal of dataset distillation is to learn a smaller set of training samples called \textit{distilled dataset} that preserves essential information of the original large dataset so that models trained on this small dataset have similar performance to those trained on the original large dataset.

 Existing dataset distillation approaches are based on either meta-learning or data matching \citep{lei2023comprehensive}.
-The former category includes backpropagation through time (BPTT) approach \citep{wang2018dataset, bohdal2020flexible, sucholutsky2021soft} and kernel ridge regression (KRR) approach \citep{nguyen2021dataset, zhou2022dataset}; the latter category includes gradient matching \citep{zhao2021dataset, lee2022dataset}, trajectory matching \citep{cazenavette2022dataset, du2022minimizing, cui2022scaling}, and distribution matching \citep{wang2022cafe, zhao2023dataset}.
-However, these methods suffer from severe architecture overfitting, which means significant performance degradation when the architecture of the training network and the test network are different.
-Recently, some factorization methods \citep{kim2022dataset, deng2022remember, liu2022dataset, lee2022datasetfactor}, which learn synthetic datasets by optimizing their factorized features and corresponding decoders, greatly improve the cross-architecture transferability.
-However, the instance per class (IPC), which indicates the number of instances in the distilled dataset, used in these methods is at least $5$ times larger than that of meta-learning and data matching approaches, which greatly cancels out the advantages of dataset distillation.
+The former category includes backpropagation through time (BPTT) approach \citep{wang2018dataset, bohdal2020flexible, sucholutsky2021soft} and kernel ridge regression (KRR) approach \citep{nguyen2021kip, nguyen2021dataset, zhou2022dataset, loo2022efficient, loo2023dataset}; the latter category includes gradient matching \citep{zhao2021dataset, lee2022dataset}, trajectory matching \citep{cazenavette2022dataset, du2022minimizing, cui2022scaling, guotowards, du2023seqmatch, lee2024selmatch, liu2024att, yang2024nsd}, and distribution matching \citep{wang2022cafe, zhao2023dataset, Sajedi_2023_ICCV, zhao2023idm, zhang2024m3d, deng2024iid, zhang2024dance, li2024dsdm}.
+In addition, some works \citep{zhang2023accelerating, liu2023dream, he2023yoco, shang2023mim4dd, chen2024vodka, yunzhen2024embarassingly, he2024mdc, loo2024d3s, xu2024distill} leverage better optimization schemes to improve the performance of dataset distillation.
+However, these methods are shown to suffer from severe \textit{architecture overfitting}: the significant performance degradation when the architecture of the training network and the test network are different.
+Recently, some factorization methods \citep{kim2022dataset, deng2022remember, liu2022dataset, lee2022datasetfactor, wei2023sparse, shin2023fred, zheng2024hmn}, which learn synthetic datasets by optimizing their factorized features and corresponding decoders, greatly improve the cross-architecture transferability.
+However, the instance per class (IPC), which indicates the size of the distilled dataset, used in these methods is much larger than that of meta-learning and data matching approaches, which greatly cancels out the advantages of dataset distillation.
 To better fit the motivation of dataset distillation, we only consider small IPCs ($1$, $10$ and $50$) in this work, so the factorization methods are not included for comparison.